siberianfox/g2wiki/JSON-Operation.md

 _NOTE 1: In text mode the differences in units are obvious in the responses.
 In JSON there is no inherent units indication - so best to issue {"gc":"g20"} or {"gc":"g21"} at the start of every config session._

 _NOTE 2: internally, everything is converted to mm mode, so if you do a bunch of settings in one units mode then change to the other the settings are still valid.
 Try it.
 Change back and forth by issuing in sequence: $x, G20, $x, G21, $x_

+_NOTE 3: Sending Gcode wrapped in `{"gc": ""}` can cause an overflow in the motion planer buffer when using linemode protocol.
+Instead send you Gcode as plain text (while still observing linemode protocol), this is also more efficient in terms of serial bandwidth.
+The issue is caused by all json commands being seen as control instructions which are immediately acknowledged.
+See [Issue 287](https://github.com/synthetos/g2/issues/287) for an in depth discussion of this._